EdwardHuber/EdwardHuber/README.md

 ## 🔍 About Me

-I'm a cybersecurity enthusiast passionate about network security, ethical hacking, and automation.
+I'm an Information Technology student with a focus in cybersecurity, passionate about network security, ethical hacking, and automation.
 My portfolio includes real-world style tools, ethical red team demos, and security-oriented Python projects.

 - 🧑‍💻 Strong Python skills with formal and self-guided learning
 - 🧠 Always learning: CTFs, HackTheBox, and real-world research